 People’s greed acts like a dam that traps money behind it, releasing some of it only when there is something they want or need.
 Hence, in a capitalist society, money does not flow freely as the advocates of the trickle-down theory mistakenly believe.
 Money is prevented from reaching the poorest of the poor because of the dam of selfish greed that traps the flow of money long before it gets to them.
 In a money economy, it is only those who are employed who can earn money and participate in the economy.
 The only way the unemployed receive money and other kinds of aid is through charity or government programs.

 The false assumption underlying the trickle-down effect is that merely spending money is sufficient to create employment for all those who want and need it.
 But considering how much of modern industry is robotized and mechanized, this assumption is false.
 Moreover, it tends to funnel money to the owners of capital and those who are already employed, thus making them even richer.
 Those who are unemployed or unemployable due to various reasons are left completely outside this system that excludes a great many people – literally hundreds of millions of them – in the world.

-Those who have power or control often use their power to get as much money as possible, and this includes by resorting to illegal or corrupt means.
+Those who have power or control often use their power to get as much money as possible, and this includes employing illegal or corrupt means.
 We see this situation in poor countries whose governments receive material and financial aid from wealthy countries.
 Instead of being used, as it was intended, to help the inhabitants, many of whom are destitute, a significant portion of the aid is kept or sold by those in power for their personal benefit.
 Regardless of how much money one has, most people, including billionaires, seek to gain even more.
 Clearly this is not rational or even sensible behaviour.
 Other than the supposedly rational animals that have been mistakenly called homo sapiens, there is no other animal in existence that behaves in this selfishly immoderate manner.